-I also have a few more drapery hanging tips for you that may not only help your window treatments look like they were professionally installed, but function better as well.
-All of them are easy and can be done in minutes.
+Here are my drapery hanging tips for you that may not only help your window treatments look like they were professionally installed, but function better as well.
+All of them can be easily done with no DIY skills needed.

 As I was removing all the professionally made and hung drapes that were left by the previous owner of my house, I found these specialty angle irons on the wall right under the rod brackets on each side of all the sliders and windows in the house.